-The Greater London Authority notes that by far the largest contributor to domestic emissions is space heating and cooling, which produce three times as many emissions as either water heating or appliances, and ten times as many as lighting48.
-It also notes that the domestic sector could contribute 39% of the total savings of 20 million tonnes of CO2 identified in the Mayor's Climate Change Strategy.
+The Greater London Authority notes that by far the largest contributor to domestic emissions is space heating and cooling, which produce three times as many emissions as either water heating or appliances, and ten times as many as lighting.50 It also notes that the domestic sector could contribute 39% of the total savings of 20 million tonnes of CO2 identified in the Mayor's Climate Change Strategy.
 Improving housing standards, insulation and energy efficiency, and providing sustainable decentralised energy can all contribute to reducing emission levels.

 The Council is proactively working to address climate change issues.
 The borough was awarded Beacon Status in 2005/06 for work on sustainable energy and has a wide variety of programmes aimed at energy efficiency and reducing CO_2 emissions.
 To implement its goals the Council has a Corporate Sustainability Board and in July 2008 published a Carbon Reduction and Climate Change Strategy to ensure it leads by example on energy efficiency.
 The Council's ambition is for Lewisham to play a leading role in responding to climate change locally, regionally and nationally with the aim of achieving the lowest amount per capita CO_2 emissions in London.
+There were four renewable energy developments and 17 renewable energy technology installations were completed in 2008/9.

-2.10 Waste management
+2.12 Waste management

 Lewisham is a unitary waste authority.
 Over 80% of Lewisham's waste is diverted away from landfill by incinerating it as the South East London Combined Heat and Power Station (SELCHP), which recovers power to supply to the National Grid.
 Of the borough's total waste for 2007/08 only 10% was sent to landfill.
 The borough incinerates 73% and recycles and composts 22% of its household waste.
 The Council aims to further increase household recycling / composting and in 2010/11 has set a target to recycle, compost or reuse 25% of its household waste.
-Further, targets have been set to landfill 8% of municipal waste by 2010/11 and to reduce household waste per household to 716kg in 2010/1149.
-There is a projected waste growth of 3% per annum, which means that disposing of this increasing amount and variety of waste will become increasingly difficult.
+Further, targets have been set to landfill 8% of municipal waste by 2010/11 and to reduce household waste per household to 716kg in 2010/11.51 There is a projected waste growth of 3% per annum, which means that disposing of this increasing amount and variety of waste will become increasingly difficult.